Empathy mapping in UX: How to put yourself in users’ shoes - LogRocket Blog

 Examples:

-We take these and put them in individual sticky notes in The Says quadrant.
+We take these and put them in individual sticky notes in the Thinks quadrant.

 The Does quadrant showcases the particular actions that the user takes regarding the topic or the particular things that they do during the interview.

-Note: Editor’s note: This article was refreshed by Daniel Schwarz on 17 March 2025 and updated to compare empathy maps with other UX research tools, provide a free downloadable empathy map template, mention additional best practices, and answer common questions about empathy maps in UX design, such as: